mdjbru-teaching-material/turku_course/README.md

 * Note: CSC use a module system which might be a bit hard to grasp at the beginning, but if virtual environments are already introduced to the students then it is probably very easy to understand.

+* Feedback form one month or six month after the course to see if people have changed their habits?

 ### General contents